 The Adams County Public Library is seeking a part-time Technology Trainer to lead a hands-on digital literacy program for middle school and high school age students, and provide one-on-one technology training to community members of all ages at the library.
 Read a full job description.

-The term of the contract would be 20 hours per week, at $15.00/hr, from October 1, 2017 through September 30, 2018.
+The term of the contract would be for no more than 900 hours, at $15.00/hr, from December 4, 2017 through September 30, 2018.
 The position is funded by a Guiding Ohio Online grant from the State Library of Ohio and Institute of Museum and Library Services, and would be employed as a 1099 independent contractor.
 Schedule is negotiable during that term.
 Primarily evening and weekend hours would be expected.

 The position would include providing hands-on technology tutoring, on-demand or by appointment, to patrons of all ages at the Adams County Public Library.
 The contractor would provide assistance with training basic and intermediate computer and technology skills, answering questions about consumer devices, troubleshooting, and proving step-by-step assistance.

 The contractor will be responsible for developing, planning, and leading a series of digital learning activities and computer projects for middle-school and high school age youth in a weekly after-school club setting.
 The trainer will be expected to mentor students in the program to help foster creativity, problem solving skills and independent thinking by leading a series of hands-on projects that help students develop computer and technology skills.
 Activities might include leading an Internet safety class, coding with Raspberry Pi, creating group IoT projects such as a building and launching a weather balloon, learning about hardware with hands-on projects, learning basic programming, building with LEGO Mindstorm robots, and organizing a student-driven advanced Minecraft club.